 Passing means that the candidate has demonstrated the necessary knowledge, skills, and attitudes, as part of a requirement for medical licensure in Canada to enter supervised clinical practice.

-Your total score is reported as a scaled score ranging from 100 to 400 with a mean of 250 and a standard deviation of 30.
-The mean and standard deviation were set using the results from the April 2018 session.
-Results from the April 2018 and subsequent sessions will be reported using this scale, allowing you to compare candidate performance across sessions beginning with the April 2018 session.
+Your total score is reported as a scaled score ranging from 300 to 600 with a mean of 450 and a standard deviation of 30.
+The mean and standard deviation were set using the results from the April 2025 session.
+Results from the April 2025 and subsequent sessions will be reported using this scale, allowing you to compare candidate performance across sessions beginning with the April 2025 session.

-On this new scale, the pass score that was recommended and approved is 226.
+On this new scale, the pass score that was recommended and approved is 439.
 This pass score will remain in place until the next standard-setting exercise.

-Every few years, the MCC brings together a panel of Canadian physicians to define an acceptable level of performance and establish the pass score for the MCCQE Part I through a standard-setting exercise.
+Every few years, the MCC brings together a panel of physicians to define an acceptable level of performance and establish the pass score for the MCCQE Part I through a standard-setting exercise.

-In June 2018, the MCC completed a rigorous standard-setting exercise based on expert judgments from a panel of 22 physicians from across the country that represented various faculties of medicine, specialties and years of experience supervising students and residents.
+In July 2025, the MCC completed a rigorous standard-setting exercise based on expert judgments from a panel of 23 physicians from across the country that represented various faculties of medicine, specialties and years of experience supervising students and residents.